-- Development of novel mouse models of pancreatic cancer to understand the role of a protein in tumor development and sensitivity to chemotherapy
+- Developing novel disease models of pancreatic cancer to better understand the role of a protein in tumor development and sensitivity to chemotherapy

-- Discovery of new targets in pancreatic cancer with the aim of developing new anti-cancer molecules for testing in animal models and human cancers
+- Discovering new targets in pancreatic cancer with the aim of developing new anti-cancer molecules for testing in animal models and human cancers

 Significance to patient care

 Pancreatic cancer remains an incurable disease.
-Thus, a more mechanistic understanding of the biology of the disease will likely lead to the identification of targets that can be used to treat this and possibly other human malignancies.
+Therefore a more mechanistic understanding of the biology of the disease will likely lead to the identification of targets that can be used to treat this and possibly other human malignancies.

 Endocytic recycling of internalized transmembrane proteins is essential for many physiological processes.
 Understanding the mechanisms regulating endosomal receptor trafficking by the WASH complex and associated proteins will provide important insight into normal and pathological conditions where the genes encoding these proteins are mutated.
 Significantly, work in this area has already been linked to diabetes, heart and liver disease, as well as several inherited neurological diseases.